CIOSC/CAS-Digital-Credentials/README.md

 * The primary deliverable is the [Technical Specification](./scheme/scheme.md) which is being developed as a Github repository, consisting of  comformity assessment scheme elements that can be used to define a small-scale set of conformity assessment criteria to support a protototy conformity assessment program.
 * The elements of the technical specification that are developed are part of this service agreement are organized within the context of a [Conformity Assessment Scheme Document](./scheme/scheme.md) intended to support a prototype conformity assessment program.

-Please Note: Under the current service agreement, this repo is not intendened to a finalized and completed conformity assessment scheme.
-The elements of the technical specification have been structured in a manner to produce a technical specification document and be integrated into conformity assessment scheme.
-French translation of components will follow.
+*Please Note: This repo is intendeed to provide the operating context of a prototype conformity assessment scheme for which the technical specification may be applied.
+As such, only a subset of repo elements are used produce the technical specification documents.*